Gum Disease Treatment in Denton, TX

 Scaling and Root Planing

-If you suffer from a mild case of gum disease that’s in the gingivitis stage, our Denton office can treat you with a professional deep cleaning to eliminate bacteria.
-Scaling and root planing involved the use of specialized tools to remove calcified plaque from above and below the gumline.
+If you suffer from a mild case of gum disease that’s in the gingivitis stage, our Denton office can treat you with a professional gingivitis cleaning to eliminate bacteria.
+Advanced gum disease requires more in-depth cleaning known as scaling and root planning, which involves the use of specialized tools and the laser to remove calcified plaque and bacteria from above and below the gum line.

-Treatment is quick and non-invasive, requiring only one appointment with Dr. Ruehle.
-By addressing your gum disease early on, you can prevent major health complications and avoid the need for additional dental procedures in the future.
+By addressing your gum disease early on, you can prevent more severe complications and avoid the need for additional dental procedures in the future.

 Laser Therapy

 Dr. Ruehle can perform laser therapy for patients whose gum disease has reached the periodontitis stage.
-A precise laser is used to gently and thoroughly remove the infected tissue and disinfect the root surfaces, allowing the gums to reattach properly to your teeth.
+A precise laser gently and thoroughly removes the infected tissue and disinfects the root surfaces, allowing the gums to reattach properly to your teeth.
 This treatment doesn’t require a scalpel or stitches, and you will recover quickly with little to no discomfort.

 Frequently Asked Questions